meltingscales/examples/python3/pandas/README.md

+# pandas simple example

+The goals of this pandas example is shown below.

 NOTE: All removed rows should be placed into a separate DataFrame.

 1. Combine `A` and `B` into `C` by concatenation.